fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Jannah (Heaven) and Hell (Jahannam) were created before its future habitats.
+Jannah (Paradise) and Jahannam (Hell) were created before its future habitats.
 This means Hell and Heaven already exist now.

-According to the Quran and ahadith, Jahannam seem to be a living creature that breathes, roars and has a natural desire to punish the transgressors and disbelievers.

 Al-'Aqeedah al-Salafiyyah by at-Tahhaawi:

 "Paradise and Hell have already been created.
 They will never come to an end or cease to exist.
-Allah (swt) created Paradise and Hell before the rest of creation, and He (swt) created inhabitants for each of them.
-Whoever He (swt) wishes (will enter) Paradise by His grace and mercy, and whoever He (swt) wishes (will enter Hell) as a result of His (swt) justice.
+Allah ﷻ  created Paradise and Hell before the rest of creation, and He ﷻ  created inhabitants for each of them.
+Whoever He  ﷻ wishes (will enter) Paradise by His grace and mercy, and whoever He  ﷻ wishes (will enter Hell) as a result of His justice.
 Every person will behave according to that for which he was created, and his destiny will be that for which he was created; good deeds and evil deeds are foreordained for all men".

-> Abu Hurairah [ra] narrated that the Messenger of Allah [ﷺ   ] said:
+> Abu Hurairah [ra] narrated that the Messenger of Allah ﷺ   said:
 > "When Allah created Jannah and Hellfire, He sent Gabriel to Jannah, saying, ‘look at it and at what I have prepared therein for its inhabitants.’
 >
 > So Gabriel went to it and looked at it and at what Allah had prepared therein for its inhabitants.
 Then Gabriel returned to Allah and said, ‘By Your glory, no one hears of it without entering it.’